These resources are divided into three sections:

 Ask a Candidate!
 Use this lesson plan which includes an exercise for developing good questions (based in part on the Right Question Project’s template).
 After students develop their question(s), this lesson plan guides students to write to a candidate to pose their questions.
 It includes a letter template and model, as well as a rubric for evaluating the letter.

 Candidates Wall Activity – This is a guide to having students create an educational display of the candidates.
+It assumes your classes are meeting in person.
+For distance learning, have students create a virtual wall using presentation software.

 Electing a U.S. President in Plain English – This 3 and a half minute video describes how the electoral college works.